mistermagson/amazon-clone/README.md

 # Amazon Clone

-An E-Commerce solution done with React
+An E-Commerce solution done with React*

+\* Work in progress...

 ## Available Scripts